 If you struggle with obesity, you are not alone.
 Obesity is a chronic disease and can be challenging to overcome alone.
 Bariatric (or weight loss) surgery is a treatment option for those who have not found long-term success with other weight loss attempts.
 The team at Putnam Hospital (PH) offers surgical options to help you achieve lasting weight loss and the healthy life you desire.

 Bariatric surgery reduces the stomach’s storage area for food.
 After bariatric surgery, your stomach will feel full with less food.
 Since the stomach cues the brain to feel hungry, patients who have had bariatric surgery tend to eat less and feel hungry less often.
 This can help patients lose weight and feel healthier.

-The bariatric surgery team at PHC includes board-certified surgeons on the medical staff of Putnam Hospital Center, bariatric nurses, nutritionists and physical therapists who collaborate to provide coordinated, safe and seamless care.
+The bariatric surgery team at PH includes board-certified surgeons on the medical staff of Putnam Hospital, bariatric nurses, nutritionists and physical therapists who collaborate to provide coordinated, safe and seamless care.
 Team members will keep you informed every step of the way, from pre-surgery claim processing to day-of-surgery expectations and post-surgery nutrition and exercise guidance.
 The team is dedicated to your overall health and well-being.

 Why Choose Us?

 - The bariatric surgery program at Putnam Hospital Center in Carmel is accredited by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 To earn the MBSAQIP designation, Putnam Hospital underwent a rigorous review process.